 And yet religiously we read the papers every morning taking them for gospel truth.
 Not for one moment doubting their veracity, despite our national cynical character, but believing every written word of progress, development, snail paced no doubt because we were a poor Third World Country, you see.

-Hence the shock to the old establishment & it’s pliant ecosystem that today we people want more, we ask for more, we expect more.
+Hence the shock to the old establishment and it’s pliant ecosystem that today we people want more, we ask for more, we expect more.

 ~What happened to you? ~ They wonder

-~We gave you just enough & you voted us back year after year~
+~We gave you just enough and you voted us back year after year~

-Politicians accustomed to power for generations have nothing to say or offer in this new scenario & end up sounding hilariously disconnected.
+Politicians accustomed to power for generations have nothing to say or offer in this new scenario and end up sounding hilariously disconnected.

 Their minions scurrying in panic to prop them up at any cost because their lives depend on it.

 Among us however the old disease isn’t easy to shed.
-It creeps back & rears its head ever so often despite the many unimaginable changes we see now.
+It creeps back and rears its head ever so often despite the many unimaginable changes we see now.

 ~Just watch nothing will happen~